8 COVID-19 patients, including doctor, die at Delhi hospital due to oxygen shortage | Health

 Sir Ganga Ram Hospital had last week reported the death of 25 of its "sickest" patients as the administration struggled with depleting oxygen supplies.

-Twenty people died at the Jaipur Golden Hospital last week amid shortage of oxygen.
+Twenty people died at the Jaipur Golden Hospital last week amid a shortage of oxygen.

 Deputy Chief Minister Manish Sisodia had on Friday said that not for a single day has Delhi been able to receive the allocated quantity of 490 MT of oxygen.